zohaibAsif/pixl/README.md

 # PIXL

-PIXL project: A canvas with brushes and colors to draw and save images
+A canvas with brushes and colors to draw and save images

 # After cloning run the project using: